Equality and Inclusion

-- Eliminate unlawful discrimination, harassment and victimisation and any other conduct that is prohibited under this Act;
+1. Eliminate unlawful discrimination, harassment and victimisation and any other conduct that is prohibited under the Act

-- Advance equality of opportunity between people who share a relevant protected characteristic and those who do not share it;
+2. Advance equality of opportunity between people who share a relevant protected characteristic and those who do not share it

 SCRA Equalities Outcomes

-SCRA will publish our outcomes in line with The Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012.
+SCRA will publish our outcomes in line with The Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012 as amended.

 SCRA Equal Pay Statement

 SCRA is committed to the aims of the Equality Act 2010 and the principle of Equal Pay for all employees.
-SCRA will publish statements in line with The Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012.
+SCRA will publish statements in line with The Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012 as amended.

 SCRA’s detailed March 2015 Equal Pay Audit Statement can be found here.
 The statement shows that there are no unexplainable or significant equal pay gaps in SCRA.